reubenharry/website/content/blog/languagemodels.md

 ![](/img/narcissus.jpg)

-The phrase "mere pattern recognition" and compatriots appear regularly in debates about AI:
+The phrase "mere pattern recognition" and friends appear regularly in debates about AI:

 > "Human perception, even in its most basic forms, involves remarkable amounts of abstraction and reasoning.
 It is far more than mere pattern recognition." - [François Chollet](https://twitter.com/fchollet/status/1034331102712758272)